deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 | 1 | | 0.50 |
 | 2 | | 0.25 |

-That's a simple distribution.
 There are just a few possible outcomes, and we assume H and T are equally likely.
 Another word for outcomes is *states*, as in: what is the end state of the coin flip?

 Instead of attempting to measure the probability of states such as heads or tails, we could try to estimate the distribution of `land` and `water` over an unknown earth, where land and water would be states.
 Or the reading level of children in a school system, where each reading level from 1 through 10 is a state.

-Markov Chain Monte Carlo is a mathematical method used to predict the probability of something: future events, coin tosses, reading levels, or any unknown distribution of states.
+Markov Chain Monte Carlo is a mathematical method that draws samples randomly from a black-box to approximate the probability distribution of attributes over a range of objects (the height of men, the names of babies, the outcomes of events like coin tosses, the reading levels of school children, the rewards resulting from certain actions) or the futures of states.

 MCMC methods help gauge the distribution of an outcome or statistic you're trying to predict, by randomly sampling from a complex probabilistic space.

 With a little more jargon, you might say it's a simulation using a pseudo-random number generator to produce samples covering many possible outcomes of a given system.
 The method goes by the name "Monte Carlo" because the capital of Monaco, which borders southern France, is known for its casinos and games of chance, where winning and losing are a matter of probabilities.
 It's "James Bond math."